sangeethasr/sangeethasr/README.md

 [![Commits Badge](https://badges.pufler.dev/commits/monthly/sangeethasr)](https://badges.pufler.dev)

-## A aspiring entreprener, also a creative freelancer!!
+## An aspiring entreprener, also a quick-witted freelancer!!

 - 💞️ I’m living in a dream world , with full of positive vibe
 - 👀 I’m interested in developing softwares ,learn and explore new things
 - 🥅 2021 Goals: Level up software development skills
 - 🌱 I’m currently learning flutterflow , it's really cool right?😉
-- ⚡ Fun fact: I love to listen to music, sing a song for everyone ( also for me), go for a drive and also CODE
+- ⚡ Fun fact: I love to sing a song for everyone ( also for me), go for a drive and also CODE
 - 💬 Ask me about what's happening in Kochi, that's my native place.

 <br>